 Does IoT connect everything in logistics?

-In logistics, there are many variables and moving parts like containers, reefers, chassis, tractors, trucks, ships, airplanes, people, and information systems which are employed in the never-ending process of handing off goods around the globe and clock.
+In logistics, there are many variables and moving parts like containers, reefers, chassis, tractors, trucks, ships, aeroplanes, people, and information systems that are employed in the never-ending process of handing off goods around the globe and clock.

 The real question about IoT is not so much “does it really connect everything?” as it is “what more could it connect?”.
 Sensors and nodes can be placed almost anywhere, and the seamless chains of information that sprout from these touchpoints, but they have not yet connected everything because there are still devices that need tailor-made sensors.
 When these devices finally enter the ecosystem of connectivity, they will then contribute significantly to cost reduction, which is a mainstay goal for resource owners and service providers alike.